 How do these nutrients benefit health?
 The next section of this article explains how.
 I wrote an article which compared Atlantic Pollock.
 Check out that article, Atlantic Pollock: Is One Better?
 Let’s Compare.

 Omega-3 Fatty Acids

 Atlantic cod contains 50% approximately more omega-3s.
 Why does omega-3 fatty acids matter so much?
 Omega-3 fatty acids are heart healthy and help keep arteries healthy.
 One way they accomplish this is by keeping bad cholesterol low and good cholesterol high.

 Two of the fatty acids, DHA and EPA are associated with lowering blood pressure and improving the health of blood vessels 4.

 Also, they help keep the blood vessels healthy by reducing inflammation, plaque build-up, triglycerides and can help keep the heart rhythms more normal.

 Many studies suggest omega-3s can help reduce joint pain and stiffness in people with rheumatoid arthritis.
 They may also boost the effectiveness of anti-inflammatory drugs.

-Pacific cod and Atlantic cod contain many B vitamins.
+Both of them contain many B vitamins.
 These include B6, B12, B5, B1 (thiamin), B2 (riboflavin), B3 (niacin) and B9 (folate).
 B vitamins help support the following:

 - Red blood cells